How Casino Cruise Comps Actually Work

 - Higher volatility per session

-- Stricter ADT thresholds
+- Stricter ADT thresholds for offers

 This is why many players receive:

-- One good offer — then nothing
+- One strong offer — then nothing

-- Interior cabins only
+- Interior cabins only, even with sizeable play

-- “Free cruise” emails with heavy fees
+- “Free cruise” emails with heavy fees attached

-- No follow-up offers after sailing
+- No follow-up offers after what felt like a big gambling trip

 What Players Get Wrong (and Never Get Told)

-The most common errors:
+The most common errors at sea include:

 - Playing short sessions across too many days